gtmans/TTGOwateringsystem/lorawan/README.md

 - use of send after receive
 - use of eeprom
 - avoided by automatic ESP restart of receiver every 60 minutes
+- memory leakage (it leaks some memory because of the strings used but that is not the cause of the stop-receiving situation)

 I ordered a new LilyGO TTGO T3 LoRa32 868MHz V1.0 ESP32 to test that is is not a faulty module and am waiting for delivery 2022-05-07 The V1 model has the same "hang" problem